 assert s.collect() == [ [ 1, 2, 3 ], [ 4, 5 ] ]

-You can also (as in Groovy) give collate a step
+You can also (as in Groovy) give collate a step value to give you a sliding window effect:

 // Step along by 2 each time